List of UNESCO Intangible Cultural Heritages of India 2021

 - It is conducted in a cycle of about 12 years in four river pilgrimage sites in India, Prayagraj (former Allahabad), Haridwar, Nashik and Ujjain.

-2. During the 15th session of the Intergovernmental Committee to be held in December 2020 in Jamaica, the Committee will evaluate the nominations proposed by State Parties to the Convention.
+2. During the 16th session of the Intergovernmental Committee held in December 2021 in Paris, France, the Committee added Durga Puja to the list.